prateekbhatt/userjoy/apps/api/README.md

 >

+###### Query

+- Run count query and attr query separately.
+This it to ensure 'AND/OR' work as expected across count and attr queries
+- hasnotdone: query events by time
+cases:
+- Edge cases
+1. sometimes hasdone event + hasnotdone event =/= total users

 ###### Email Types

 - behavioral (segments, interval-hourly/daily, initially  just daily): for each segment, a user can get this message only once